Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Numerical Results

 \subsection{Problem size and computational resources}

 The above method creates a Western Interconnection network with 1,493 nodes, 3 HVDC lines, and 1,919 AC branches (of which 1,728 are lines and 1,542 are non-islanding branches).
-We model $|\Omega| = 52$ scenarios of $T=168$ week-long, hourly-resolution operations.
-In total, this CEM instance has 78 million non-contingency variables and 135 million non-contingency constraints, along with 20 billion total contingency constraints and their associated slack variables.
+We model $|\Omega|{=}52$ scenarios of $T{=}168$ week-long, hourly-resolution operations.
+In total, this CEM instance has {78.7} million non-contingency variables and {138} million non-contingency constraints, along with 20 billion total contingency constraints and their associated slack variables.

 We demonstrate the computational performance and solution accuracy impact from this paper's proposed algorithmic components.
-We implement algorithms in Julia (v1.10.4) \cite{bezanson2017julia}.
-Linear and integer programs are written in JuMP (v1.25.0) \cite{lubin2023jump} and solved with Gurobi (v10.0.0) \cite{gurobi2023}.
-Computation is performed on a single AMD EPYC 9474F node with 96 physical CPU cores, on MIT's Engaging Cluster.
+We implement algorithms in Julia (v1.12.6) \cite{bezanson2017julia}.
+Linear programs are written in JuMP (v1.25.0) \cite{lubin2023jump} and solved with Gurobi (v13.0.2) barrier method \cite{gurobi2025}.
+Computation is performed on a single AMD EPYC 9474F node with {96 CPU cores and 376GB of RAM}, on MIT's Engaging Cluster.